IngeonHwang/Analytics-in-pratice/README.md

 # Analytics in practice

 This workshop is dedicated to conveying a sense of how to structure analytic projects systematically, from understanding of the business problem over modeling up to model assessment and communication of the project's results.
 This workshop introduces a way of such a structure with an applied, step-by-step introduction that mixes theory and practical, hands-on implementation tasks.
-We will make extensive use of R programming and, for the visualisation part, will gain a working knowledge of Tableau.
+I will make extensive use of R programming and, for the visualisation part, will gain a working knowledge of Tableau.

 1. Introduction to data mining and CRISP-DM
 2. Introduction to predictive modelling